BListyg/Network-Treatment-Randomization/README.md

 # Network-Treatment-Randomization
-`randomizr` is a R package developed by political scientists at Yale.

-iGraph is a popular and powerful tool used for analyzing graphs in R.

 The inspiration for this code came from background research I did in preparation for a tech talk I gave to my company recently.